 - You are not eligible for grade forgiveness if the grade for this course carries an honor code violation sanction.

 - The grade of "D+", "D", "F", "FN" or "WF" earned in the first attempt must be replaced with the grade earned in your second attempt in the same course.

 - The first and second attempt in the same course may be taken at the USC Columbia campus or at a Palmetto College campus.

 - The grade in the second attempt must be a regular grade (not an “I”, “S”, “U”, "UN", “W”, or “AUD”).

-- If you are a student in the SC Honors College and the grade to be forgiven was earned in an honors sections of the course, the grade in your second attempt must also be earned in an honors section of that course.
-If not, you must contact the South Carolina Honors College to complete a request for approval form to forgive an honors section of the course with a non- honors section of that same course.
+- If you are a student in the SC Honors College and the grade to be forgiven was earned in an honors section of the course, in order to receive honors credit the grade in your second attempt must also be earned in an honors section of that course.
+The South Carolina Honors College does not permit honors credit to be awarded with a non- honors section of the same course.

 - Grade forgiveness cannot be applied to graduate level courses used for Senior Privilege or Accelerated Bachelors/ Master credit.

 - Both the original course grade and the second attempt in the course used for grade forgiveness will remain on your USC record.